 Village of East Hampton Beach Parking Fees

-Village parking permits are free to residents but costs $400 per vehicle for non-village residents with a valid vehicle registration.
-Parking permits go on sale the first business day in February.
-Nonresident permits are limited and issued on a first-come, first-serve basis.
+Village parking permits are free to residents but cost $400 per vehicle for non-village residents with a valid vehicle registration.
+The weekday day rate is $30 per vehicle.
+Non-resident beach parking permits go on sale February 1, and there are a limited number available — just 3,100.
+They’re available on a first-come, first-served basis, and processing can take up to three weeks.
 For more details, see the Village of East Hampton website.

 Hamptons Beach Shuttles